mikejac/node-red-contrib-google-smarthome/docs/local_fulfillment.md

 9. Click the button `+ New scan config` if you don't have a scan configuration yet.

-10. Select MDNS or UDP depending on what you selected in the configuration of your management node.
+10. Select mDNS or UDP depending on what you selected in the configuration of your management node.

-11. For MDNS, fill in the fields as follows.<br>
+11. For mDNS, fill in the fields as follows.<br>
-    MDNS service name: Set to `_nodered-google._tcp.local`.
+    mDNS service name: Set to `_nodered-google._tcp.local`.
     <br><br>
     For UDP, fill in the fields as follows,<br>
     Broadcast address: The IP range of your local network, e.g. `192.168.178.255`.